Antix-Development/badluck_butter_chicken_2/README.md

 After my first entry (Badluck butter chicken flies the ufriendly skies) I wondered what else I could accomplish with the engine in its current state and by reusing the assets created for the first entry.

+I'm more than happy with the result.
+My first entry took a couple of weeks to complete, and this entry only took about four days.

+I wonder how many low effort games I can shovel out next year.

 ### Graphics

 I learned more about SVG imagery, especially when it comes to generating them with code.